Teradata ORDER BY and Performance

-At first, the table rows are sorted on each AMP where they reside.
-This is always the last step of the execution plan.
+- At first, the table rows are sorted on each AMP where they reside.
 A higher number of AMPs permits a higher sort performance as all AMPs are sorting in parallel.
 The sorted rows are put into a spool table.

-After AMPs finished their local sort step, the local spools will be returned to the requesting client.
+- After AMPs finish their local sort step, Teradata will return the local spools to the requesting client.
 For performance reasons, Teradata creates a global buffer per node and on the parsing engine level and informs the client that the result set is available.

-The client fetches as many rows as needed (keep in mind that most times, we “abort” our request after having a certain amount of rows available in SQL Assistant).
+- The client fetches as many rows as needed (recall that we often abort requests after having a specific number of rows available in SQL Assistant).

 - Each fetch request causes each AMP to move its top row into the buffer, where they are merged globally in sort order.
 Subsequently, each AMP puts its next row into the buffer where they are merged by the sort order.
-This continues until the buffer is full and can is sent via the attached network to the client.
+This process continues until the global buffer is full and sent via the attached network to the client.
 The merge process itself is done by the BYNET software (which handles the merge buffer on its own)

-The whole process continues as long as the client fetches rows from the result set or no more rows are available.
+- The above-described process continues as long as the client fetches rows from the result set or no more rows are available.

-Usually, when the whole table is requested from the client (such as SQL Assistant), we cancel the request after having a certain amount of rows on our screen.
-It would not make any sense to do the global sort for millions of rows that never are noticed by the user.
+Usually, when the whole table is requested from the client (such as SQL Assistant), we cancel the request after having a small number of rows on our screen.
+It would not make sense to do the global sort for millions of rows that never are noticed by the user.